iccaving/icccsite/README.md

     ###{{ DATE=2016-01-01; CAVE=Jingling Pot; }}

+#####Inline Photos

 There is a plugin active to allow easy inline posting of images.
 Similar to the way links work in standard markdown:

-    {"Caption Goes Here Or Not" left}("filename.jpg")
+    {"Caption Goes Here Or Not" left}(filename.jpg)

 Within the curly braces on the left there is a caption in quotes, this is optional.
 There is also an alignment (left) on the right which can be left/right/center.
 In the round braces on the right is the url in quotes of the image.
 This will link to photos in the specified photoarchive (i.e just use the filename!).
+Also the link ('href' attribute of 'a' tag) will (cleverly) point at the curator html page for that photo.
+To point it somewhere else:

+    {"Caption Goes Here Or Not" left}(filename.jpg, http://some.link/elsewhere)

 If you want to link to images outside of the photoarchive then put an exclamation mark after the first curly brace:

+    {!"Caption Goes Here Or Not" left}(www.external.com/image.jpg)

+Both the img src and a href will point to the image.
+If you want the 'a' tag 'href' (image link) to point somewhere else:

-    {!"Caption Goes Here Or Not" left}("www.external.com/image.jpg")
+    {!"Caption Goes Here Or Not" left}(www.external.com/image.jpg, http://some.link/elsewhere)

 ###Cave pages